Angriff von Innen - Immer mehr Menschen haben Autoimmunerkrankungen. Woran das liegen könnte und welche neuen Ansätze Hoffnung machen.

 Short-chain fatty acids (SCFA) are metabolites of our intestinal bacteria that are produced when fiber is converted.
 Preventive treatment with SCFA has a protective effect on the development of inflammatory diseases such as RA, but the influence of SCFA on already established inflammatory processes is largely unknown.
 We investigate the impact of SCFA propionate on RA resolution.
 Here we analyze the effect of propionate supplementation on the intestinal flora and its released metabolites and how these can alleviate ongoing inflammatory processes.
 Our goal is to gain a better understanding of the connection between intestinal flora and inflammation and to establish new, nutrition-related therapy options for inflammatory diseases such as rheumatoid arthritis.

-Intestinal post-translationally modified proteins and their potential to induce rheumatoid arthritis (RA).
+Intestinal post-translationally modified proteins and their potential to induce rheumatoid arthritis (RA)

 We investigate how modified gut proteins are involved in the early appearance of modified protein antibodies (AMPA) responsible for synovial inflammation in arthritis.
 Modified proteins can act as novel antigens and provide the basis for early autoantibody production that later cross-reacts with local tissue antigens in the joints, promoting disease onset and disease severity.
 Therefore, we aim to clarify the role of AMPA in synovial inflammation in RA.
 It is expected that our findings can be directly applied to novel treatment strategies in emerging RA.